 The school will make every reasonable effort to notify the parent/guardian when the student is unexcused; however, failure to notify the parent/guardian does not excuse the student.
-Please be sure that all phone numbers are accurate and current so that the automatic caller is alerting parents/guardians of students absences.
-Unexcused absences are reflected in a student's CORE Score.
+Please be sure that all phone numbers are accurate and current so that the automatic caller is alerting parents/guardians of student absences.